An upbeat blues romp with a steady, danceable beat, False Prophet is one of the more popular song on the album.

 You must climb a mountain of swords with bare feet.

 Just a cool breeze that’s encircling me is pretty similar to a line in a translation of the Egyptian Book of the Dead.
-Yes, it does seem to be stretch that Dylan has been reading The Book of the Dead on tour.
-But hey, those bus rides are awfully long.
+Yes, it does seem to be stretch that Dylan has been reading The Book of the Dead.
+But hey, those bus rides on tour must be awfully long.

 In his remarkable Nobel Prize Speech, Dylan says:

 Specific books that have stuck with me ever since I read them way back in grammar school – I want to tell you about three of them: Moby Dick, All Quiet on the Western Front and The Odyssey.